 High-Risk Industries

-Healthcare providers: HIPAA compliance requirements, patient data exposure, highest breach costs ($11.05 million average).
+Healthcare providers: HIPAA compliance requirements, patient data exposure, and some of the highest breach costs ($7.42 million average).

 Financial services: Banking data, payment processing, regulatory scrutiny, fraud liability.